pimsmath/vxml_site/content/authors/richey/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 ---

 Jacob Richey is a postdoctoral researcher in the mathematics department at UBC.
-His research is in combinatorial probability.
-Recently, his research has been focused on two interacting particle systems (ARW and the parking process), and a recovery problem for simple random walk.
+His research is in combinatorial probability, including projects related to stochastic particle systems, random walks, and random matrix theory.